emmaexe/guildbot/SETUP.md

-<h1 align="center">Setting the bot up</h1>
+<h1 align="center"><b>Setting the bot up</b></h1>

+# **Before you begin**

+## **From-source installs**

+Users who chose to install from source need to manually create a `config` directory, copy the `.env.template` and `config.json.template` into it from the `config-template` directory and rename them to `.env` and `config.json`.

+## **Docker installs**

+Users who installed via docker only need to define the config directory path under volumes in their `docker-compose.yml` file.
+After starting the container for the first time the config folder aswell as the config.json and .env files will be auto-generated.
+After they are created navigate to the directory you specified in `docker-compose.yml` and you will find them there.

+# **Setting up**

-## Enviromental variables
+## Environmental variables

-Enviromental variables are used for saving sensitive data (e.g. your discord token).
+Environmental variables are used for saving sensitive data (e.g. your discord token).

-To handle enviromental variables the project uses the [dotenv](https://www.npmjs.com/package/dotenv) npm package.
+To handle environmental variables the project uses the [dotenv](https://www.npmjs.com/package/dotenv) npm package.

-You must create a ".env" file in the root of the project and create all the necessary variables for the bot to function.

-You can find more info on how to do that [here](https://www.npmjs.com/package/dotenv).
+You can find more info on how the .env file works [here](https://www.npmjs.com/package/dotenv).

 Variables that must be created in order for the bot to function:

 **"TOKEN"** - contains your discord bot's token.

 **"APIKEY"** - contains your hypixel API key.
-To get/reset your api key, use the "/api new" command anywhere on the hypixel network.
+To get/reset your api key, use the `/api new` command anywhere on the hypixel network.

 **"MONGO_URL"** - contains the URL of your MongoDB server.
-You must include the database name after the URL so the project knows where to save data (e.g. mongodb://localhost:27017/guildbot; mongodb://localhost:27017/ being the URL and guildbot the database name.)
+You must include the database name after the URL so the project knows where to save data (e.g. `mongodb://localhost:27017/guildbot`; `mongodb://localhost:27017/` being the URL and `guildbot` the database name.)

 **"MC_ACC_USERNAME"** - contains the email address of the minecraft account used for the guild chat bridge feature of the bot.